dsanson/dsanson.github.com/670f2010/readings/_posts/2010-10-6-lewis-on-the-necessity-of-the-past.markdown

 The relevant article is:

-+   Lewis, David. "[The Paradoxes of Time Travel](http://www.jstor.org/stable/20009616)" ([off-campus link](http://www.jstor.org.proxy.lib.ohio-state.edu/stable/20009616)).
++   Lewis, David. "[The Paradoxes of Time Travel](http://www.jstor.org/stable/20009616)."
 It is reprinted in his *Philosophical Papers Vol II*.